 Introduction to Social Network Analysis

-Multilevel Statistical Models for the Social Sciences Using Stata
+Multilevel Statistical Models for The Social Sciences Using Stata

 Categorical Data Analysis